apache/airflow/docs/apache-airflow/core-concepts/tasks.rst

 There are three basic kinds of Task:

-* :doc:`operators`, predefined task templates that you can string together quickly to build most parts of your DAGs.
+* :doc:`operators`, predefined task templates that you can string together quickly to build most parts of your Dags.

 * :doc:`sensors`, a special subclass of Operators which are entirely about waiting for an external event to happen.